Back to blogs

 Table of Contents

-A flash loan is an uncollateralized loan of where the borrower has to pay back the assets within the same transaction on a blockchain.
+A flash loan is an uncollateralized loan where the borrower has to pay back the assets within the same transaction on a blockchain.

 Or, described in a more juvenile way: a flash loan allows you to borrow a million dollars so long as you give it back immediately.